andrewcomputsci2019/PathFinderFX/README.md

 ### Kruskal
 [Kruskal](https://en.wikipedia.org/wiki/Kruskal%27s_algorithm) is a [minimum spanning tree](https://en.wikipedia.org/wiki/Minimum_spanning_tree)(MST)
 algorithm that can be utilized to create a perfect maze.
 The algorithm starts by first creating a set for each cell that contains what cell their connected to.
-It then randomly selects an edge between two cells and checks weather their sets contain each other if so the edge if skipped otherwise the two cells are then connected and their sets updated accordingly.
+It then randomly selects an edge between two cells and checks whether their sets contain each other if so the edge is skipped otherwise the two cells are then connected and their sets updated accordingly.
 This process continues till all edges have been exhausted, at which point a perfect maze has been created\
 Pseudo Code
 ```